Rather than trying to copy what others have done, what can we do first?

 Finland shouldn’t rely on ‘one national champion’ like Nokia again, but should push smaller companies to increase their R&D spending and to adopt new technologies.

 Just mindlessly copying others’ solutions has not worked for us and is not going to work.
 Our context is different.
+Our cultire is different.
 Our values are different.
 We need to think much better about the future than that.

 The questions we should be asking instead are: What are our strengths and how can we leverage those to create success for ourselves?
 And, what are our constraints and how can we reduce or remove them?